Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (i) Be present during tank handling activities at the storage tank system or storage tank facility as required by the act or this chapter.

-(ii) Conduct tank handling activities in accordance with the requirements of the act or this chapter.
+(ii) Conduct tank handling activities in accordance with the requirements in the act or this chapter.

 (iii) Submit tank handling reports and activities to the Department within 30 days of conducting the tank handling activities.
 For tank handling activities involving multiple certified individuals and certification categories, the tank handling report shall be submitted within 30 days of the completion of all project tank handling and inspection activities.

-(6) Working as a certified installer or certified inspector in a certification category for which the person has failed to obtain certification.
+(6) Working as a certified installer or certified inspector in a certification category for which the person has failed to obtain or maintain certification.

-(7) Failure to meet one or more of the standards for performance in § 245.132 (relating to standards of performance).
+(7) Failure to meet one or more of the standards of performance in § 245.132 (relating to standards of performance).

 (8) Submission of false information to the Department.

-(10) Failure to perform underground tightness testing activities and documentation in accordance with § 245.31 (relating to underground storage tank tightness testing requirements).
+(10) Failure to perform underground tightness testing activities and documentation in accordance with § 245.31 (relating to underground storage tank system testing requirements).

 (b) The suspension of a certification in a single category shall prevent the person from engaging in activities in all categories of certification.